ralfuzijs/ralfuzijs-BMX-and-MTB-bike-configurator-and-track-management-website/how-to-run.md

 ## Troubleshooting

-- If you encounter connection issues with the API, make sure MongoDB is running and accessible
+- If you encounter database issues, check that the SQLite database file has proper read/write permissions
 - Check that the ports (5000 for API, 5173 for Vue dev server) are not being used by other applications
 - If changes to the frontend aren't reflecting, try clearing your browser cache
+- The SQLite database file is typically located in the `map-tracks-api` directory

 ## Accessing the Website from Other Computers
 ```